Updated: Apr 23, 2021

 How to meaningfully measure the success of a PR campaign

 At Mind Meld PR, we aim for an average of 5 results a month, which can consist of interviews, features, quotes in articles, podcast interviews and guest posts.

 We go for big media hits, of course.
 But again, the value of simple numbers may not tell the whole story.
 If you’re a health data company in Vancouver, or a Seattle startup focusing on healthtech innovation, where’s the best place for your name to appear?

 A prominent media hit in exactly the right type of niche trade publication for your business sector, that gets say 1,000 readers?
 One that gets you in front of exactly the right audience of prospects or investors?

 That could be worth a lot more to you than a large quote in the New York Times' page 12.

-You’ve measured the success of your PR campaign.
-And well, it’s just not there.
+Or you’ve measured the success of your PR campaign -- and well, it’s just not there.
 Your PR agency isn’t getting the results you want.

 To get the results that matter to your company, contact our Vancouver PR firm